metauni/metauni.github.io/about/index.md

 That’s a story from Chuang Tzu, I don’t know a better way of saying it.

 A virtual world in which everyone knows exactly why they are there, and every detail has a clear purpose, is a dead place with as much soul as a car park or a vending machine.
 To breathe life into a virtual world, celebrate purposelessness.
 Recognise that some ends can only be approached obliquely and over long periods of time.

-When unexpected things happen (red bouncy chairs, people abducting you in a floating boat, personal board climbing, etc) and they are fun, it reinforces a sense of shared experience and refills our "I want to be here" tank for a while.
-It seems that for virtual events to work, this mix of "serious" content and play needs to be carefully managed to keep these tanks nonempty.

-The ability to manifest your own will, creatively, in a shared space makes it feel real.
-This feeling of reality buttresses the rest of the experience.
-Creative acts range from the individual and simple (demonstrating your attention by following the speaker between boards, or saying "thanks" to the speaker by writing it in fancy colours on your personal board) to the social and complex (see the [Pillars Incident](https://youtu.be/jryDAxI3XSo)).

 ## Why Roblox?